bakhrululum19/bakhrululum19.github.io/content/posts/about-mindful-miles/index.md

 People & Places — encounters worth remembering, landscapes worth pausing for.

 Mental Clarity — thoughts on distraction, attention, and living with intention.

+## Why Mindful Miles
+Alongside my online space hosted here with some updates on my professional work, I decided to name this blog space with "Mindful Miles"
+TO DO

+## TO DO
+- mention bto support business/places/places